shih-hao-tseng/UCP-Solver/README.md

 The repository provides the source codes of UCP solver provided in the paper

-S.-H. Tseng, "A Generic Solver for Unconstrained Control Problems."
+S.-H. Tseng, "A Generic Solver for Unconstrained Control Problems with Integral Functional Objectives."

 ## Requirements
 Two versions of the solver are included: the single threaded version and the parallelized version.
 For compilation, the single threaded version requires g++ compiler and c++ standard libraries; The parallelized version requires NVIDIA CUDA compiler and libraries.
 GNU Make is necessary for compilation automation.